SupeRuier/awesome-active-learning/materials.md

   This paper have a summary of the previous works on deep AL.
 - [Deep Active Learning by Model Interpretability [2020, Arxiv]](https://arxiv.org/pdf/2007.12100.pdf):
   In this paper, inspired by piece-wise linear interpretability in DNN, they introduce the linear separable regions of samples to the problem of active learning, and propose a novel Deep Active learning approach by Model Interpretability (DAMI).
+- [Ask-n-Learn: Active Learning via Reliable Gradient Representations for Image Classification [2020, Arxiv]](https://arxiv.org/pdf/2009.14448.pdf): Use kmeans++ on the learned gradient embeddings to select instances.
+- [Deep Adversarial Active Learning With Model Uncertainty For Image Classification [2020, ICIP]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9190726&tag=1): Still distinguish between labeled and unlabeled data with a adversarial loss, but they try to use select instances dissimilar to the labeled data with higher prediction uncertainty.
+This work is inspired by *Variational adversarial active learning*.
 -------------------
 ## Theoretical Support for Active Learning
 Not really familiar with this.